inkiebeard/hologlyph/README.md

 ### Core Features

-- **WebGL Rendering**: Proper 3D cube voxels with lighting and depth testing
+- **WebGL Rendering** (default): Proper 3D cube voxels with lighting and depth testing, with automatic 2D fallback
 - **HSBA Color Model**: Intuitive Hue-Saturation-Brightness-Alpha color space (0-255 for H, 0-100% for S/B/A)
 - **Animation Support**: Multi-frame animations with configurable duration and looping
 - **Orbital Camera**: Drag to rotate, mouse wheel to zoom, pinch to zoom on touch devices